hiroshimamiya/EPIB685/README.md

 **Review of other projects** (Assignment 3b)
 Your group will be assigned two projects from other groups to review.
 Based on the presentation slides and oral presentation, your group will provide constructive review and suggestions.
 The details of this will be discussed in class.
 The submitted presentation and oral presentation will not be assessed, but the quality of your group's reviews of others’ will be.
-The course instructors will review and provide additional feedback of needed to make sure that everyone receives adequate and useful guidance in order to finalize their project writing.
+The course instructors will review and provide additional feedback needed to make sure that everyone receives adequate and useful guidance in order to finalize their project writing.
+You should submit the review before the due data so that other groups can incorporate your review into their final writing.
+Groups who present Week 12 will review the projects in week 13 and vice versa (though all presentations may be completed in Week12, depending on class size).

 **Presentation **and written **description** of project**** (Assignment 3a and 3c) should follow the following components: